nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing a client profile: ***edit***

-As time passes, you might need to update the details of a client profile.
+Over time, you may need to update the details of a client profile to reflect current information.
 Use the command ***edit*** to edit the specified client profile in your client list.

 **Format**
 ```text